nodejs/node/doc/api/fs.md

 one for adding new content, and one for truncation.
 Moreover, save and close operations on some platforms cause inode changes that force watch operations to become invalid and ineffective.
-AIX retains inode for the lifetime of a file, that way though this is different from Linux / OS X, this improves the usability of file watching.
+AIX retains inode for the lifetime of a file, that way though this is different from Linux / macOS, this improves the usability of file watching.
 This is expected behavior.

 #### Filename Argument